(∗and it has nothing to do with stopping)

 Words/images: Ben Edwards

-Richard Bryne, the Co-founder and Co-owner of Speedplay, is one such man.
+Richard Bryne, the founder and owner of Speedplay pedals, is one such man.
 During a recent chat about what and where we’re each riding—road, dirt, the 3T Exploro, 40mm Panaracer Gravelkings with 650b wheels—and why disc brakes encounter such resistance, he dropped a deceptively simple statement that, upon further discussion, crystallized an entire movement for us.